I've been collecting hard rock and heavy metal CDs since the late '80s.

 All in all, it seemed like the Priest were trying to cast their musical net as wide as possible, hoping to snag as many fans as they could from the various metal sub-genres.
 The result was a confused mess that appealed to no one.
 I've been a Judas Priest fan since 1981 and I used to think that 1986's pop-metal experiment Turbo was their worst album.
 However, it only took a few spins of Demolition to declare, "We have a new champion!"

 Reviewers at the time mostly blamed Demolition's schizophrenic nature on Tim Owens, but in his defense, he didn't write any of the songs.
-I'll give credit where it's due and say that Owens does his best to elevate a mostly-bad batch of material, but honestly, aside from a couple of tracks I doubt that even Rob Halford could've saved this album.
+I'll give credit where it's due and say that Owens does his best to elevate a mostly-bad batch of material, but honestly, I doubt that even Rob Halford could've saved this album.